-On July 2021, the ECB published a new strategy review to assess whether new measures were needed in the face of the challenges the euro area endured during the previous two decades.
-One of the main decisions has been to enhance the representativeness of the Harmonized Index of Consumer Prices (HICP) to include owner-occupied housing expenditures.
-In the United States, such expenditures are accounted for in the CPI through "imputed rents", the implicit rent home owners would need to pay if they were instead renting their homes.
-While some European countries also use such a method to include owner-occupied housing costs into the national price indices, the European Statistical System producing the HICP uses a methodology which does not use implicit costs.35 As a consequence, the ECB has decided to include in the years to come the housing transaction prices as owner-occupied expenditures.
+On July 2021, the ECB published a new strategy review (ECB (2021)) to assess whether new measures were needed in the face of the challenges the euro area endured during the previous two decades.
+One of the main decisions has been to enhance the representativeness of the Harmonized Index of Consumer Prices (HICP) to include owner-occupied housing expenditures.35 It is policy relevant to quantify the macroeconomic effects of monetary policy when the central bank responds to country-level house prices, and specifically to house prices of economies that are most subject to the housing cycle - such as Spain.
+The currency union structure of the model allows me to quantify the inflation-output

+35In the United States, such expenditures are accounted for in the CPI through "imputed rents", the implicit rent home owners would need to pay if they were instead renting their homes.
+While some European countries also use such a method to include owner-occupied housing costs into the national price indices, the European Statistical System producing the HICP uses a methodology which does not use implicit costs.
+This is because the HICP can only capture expenditures involving movements of money from hand to hand.
+Therefore, imputed rents, own production of goods, and remuneration in kind are excluded.
+Furthermore, mortgage interest payments are also excluded because they are considered a distributive transaction and not consumption.